ChrisRM/material-theme-jetbrains/README.md

 ### External Themes

-Since version 2.0 an option for external plugins to import their own themes to the Material Theme plugin has been added but is still in beta-testing.
-An example of this is the [Dracula Theme](https://plugins.jetbrains.com/plugin/10762-dracula-theme) based on the popular [Dracula Color Scheme](https://draculatheme.com/).
+Since version 2.0 an option for external plugins to import their own themes to the Material Theme plugin has been added.

 You should also see the [Night Owl](https://github.com/xdrop/night-owl-jetbrains) porting using the Material Theme API while adding its own lot of options :)